shravansunil/MemoryBIST/README.md

 # Memory Built-In Self-Test (MBIST) on a Faulty SRAM Model

 > **Overview**: This design specification outlines a parameterized, fault-injectable Static Random-Access Memory (SRAM) model alongside a corresponding Memory Built-In Self-Test (MBIST) controller.
 The controller utilizes the industry-standard **March C-** algorithm to autonomously test the memory arrays and identify structural defects like stuck-at faults.
+This was done as a part of the Course VLSI Testing and Verification.

 ---